aherbert/gdsc-smlm/docs/model_plugins.rst

    * - A.Border
      - The analysis border.

-   * - Multi
+   * - Matching
-     - True if multiple matches were allowed.
+     - The matching stragety.

    * - Ranked
      - True if matching was performed using the candidate in their ranked order, i.e. higher ranked candidates are matched to true results first.
 The default is to use nearest neighbour matching, irrespective of the candidate ranking.